 For instance, if you feel someone is threatening your authority, you might realize you are experiencing a trigger.
 Try to step back for just a moment to acknowledge the feeling and move forward as best you can, noticing your emotions as you respond.

 Mindfulness takes practice, but a good start is to find 10 minutes every day where you can sit quietly.
 Start by focusing on your breathing and just observe – without judging – your thoughts and feelings.
 You will be better able to recognize the situation for what it actually is, rather than letting “mind chatter” distract you from being present in the moment.

 Once you assess your situation, set achievable goals and begin to discover those triggers that take you off track, you’re ready to put science to work.
-When you face a potentially challenging meeting or situation, practice mindfulness at each step.
+When you face a potentially challenging meeting or situation, utilize your neuroscience coaching knowledge and practice mindfulness at each step.